MohsenAlyafei/nArabicWords/README.md

 # Numbers to Arabic Words with Grammar

-### The utility function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with Arabic grammar rules.
+### The utility function provides a simple and effective method for converting Numbers (Integers) to Arabic Words in accordance with (and with options for) Arabic grammar rules/settings.

 ### 1. Syntax: